-Members are advised that the Council has received a planning application for the development of the former First Trust Bank at 50 - 52 High Street Antrim to ground floor restaurant and first floor office space.
-The Council has been identified for notification given the proximity of The Old Courthouse Theatre.
-A copy of the correspondence is enclosed for Members' information.
+Members were advised that the Council had received a planning application for the development of the former First Trust Bank at 50 - 52 High Street Antrim to ground floor restaurant and first floor office space.
+The Council had been identified for notification given the proximity of The Old Courthouse Theatre.
+A copy of the correspondence was circulated for Members' information.

-Having reviewed the application Officers consider that this development will not have a detrimental impact upon The Old Courthouse Theatre and it is proposed to make no objection to the application.
+Having reviewed the application Officers considered that this development would not have a detrimental impact upon The Old Courthouse Theatre and it was proposed to make no objection to the application.

-RECOMMENDATION: that no objection be made to planning application LA03/2023/0722/F.
+Proposed by Councillor Kelly Seconded by Councillor Lynch and agreed that no objection be made to planning application LA03/2023/0722/F.